niftycode/imessage_reader/README.md

     imessage_reader -o excel

-You can create a SQLite3 database containing users, messages, date and service (SMS or iMessage).
+You can create an SQLite3 database containing users, messages, date and service (SMS or iMessage).
 The file will be stored in the Documents folder:

     imessage_reader -o s